• Skip to primary navigation

 How To Make Smoked Stuffed Mushrooms

-Next, dice up the mushroom stems and place them in a skillet on your stove over medium heat.
+Step 2: Prepare stems.
+Dice the stems and place them in a skillet on your stove over medium heat.
 Add butter to the skillet and cook the stems for about five minutes.

 Remove the skillet from the stove when the mushroom stems and garlic are fully cooked.
 Transfer the mushrooms and garlic to a small bowl and place it in your freezer to cool down.
 This will prevent it from overheating the mushroom caps when added later.